YuriiLaba/use/README.md

 ## Collect sentences

 The collector is CPU-based.
-It uses one worker by default because the UDPipe model is large.
+The current implementation starts approximately half of the available CPU count as multiprocessing workers, and each worker may load the large UDPipe model.
+Use a Linux server with sufficient RAM for full-corpus collection when possible.

 Use separate output files because collection outputs are appended to existing files.

+The current collector version does not expose a `--workers` option.
+The previous macOS-safe worker initializer is not present in this checkout, so collection may stall on macOS when using the default `spawn` multiprocessing behavior.
+Run collection on Linux, or restore the worker-initializer change before running it locally on macOS.

 For a smoke test: